Tests and proofs

 The collaboration with RISE does not end there: SiOO: X is part of a “RISE test bed for wood in an outdoor environment” that evaluates the durability of wood-based materials and surface treatments, primarily for outdoor use.

-RISE✯ is Sweden’s research institute and innovation partner for business, academia and the public sector.
-RISE is an independent, state-owned research institute that offers unique expertise and around 100 test and demonstration environments for future-proof technologies, products and services.
+RISE is Sweden’s research institute and innovation partner for business, academia and the public sector.
+RISE is an independent, state-owned research institute that offers unique expertise and multiple test and demonstration environments for future-proof technologies, products and services.